digitaltechnik/objCVCD/README.md

 objCVCD
 =======

-A VCD parser used in one of my lectures.
-VCD stands for Value Change Dump.
+A VCD parser aiming to support IEEE 1364-1995.

 Usage